 A detailed report is generated in the {implname}ram_rpt.txt file with details of the LSRAM and URAMs inferred for a design.
+See RAM Report, on page 182.

 Low Power RAM Inference

 PolarFire, RTG4, SmartFusion2, and IGLOO2 Technologies

 Enhanced RAM inference uses the BLK pin of the RAM for reducing power consumption.
 By setting the global option low_power_ram_decomp 1 in the project file, the tool fractures the wide RAMs on the address width, using the BLK pin of the RAM to reduce power consumption.
 By default, the tool fractures wide RAMs by splitting the data width to improve timing.